 This is not a rigid process, it is an agile one.
 A constant learning cycle to drive things faster or make them more effective.

 > And remember to learn from your mistakes.
-I’m updating this just after the Australia Grand Prix in 2018, and this time a strategic error under a virtual safety car (and a pitstop) moved poor Lewis from first to second.
+In the Australian Grand Prix in 2018, a strategic error under a virtual safety car (and a pitstop) moved poor Lewis from first to second.

 Refining your data strategy based on measurement